 The Alfie Treasury– This out of print book is expensive on Amazon, but you might be able to find it on eBay or Thriftbooks (this is a referral link, and through it you can get 15% off of your first purchase at Thriftbooks!)
 Alfie is a sweet toddler whose life is told in beautiful language.
 We have this, and Miss H loved it and wanted to read the whole thing at once.
 I think it would be perfect for two and three year old children- I can’t wait to read it to E!

 There are other great treasuries that are worthy of a place on your book shelves.
-What would you add any other treasuries to this list?
+Would you add any other treasuries to this list?